lokaesshwar/lokaesshwar/README.md

-I'm **`Moginder`** an 22 y.o.
-Electronic-Communication engineering graduate from PY "Puducherry", and a self-taught developer with deep passion for Computer-Science and Technologies.
+I'm **`Lokaesshwar`** an 22 y.o.
+CS engineering student from VIT "BHOPAL", and a self-taught developer with deep passion for Computer-Science and Technologies.

 - 👀 I’m looking to collaborate on **Open-Source** Projects.
 - 📜 I’m work with **JavaScript** projects.
-- 👨‍💻 All of my projects are available at [https://github.com/mogilogan](https://github.com/mogilogan)
+- 👨‍💻 All of my projects are available at [https://lokaesshwar-portfolio.vercel.app/)
 - 💬 Ask me about **Physics** or **JS**.
 - 🐧 I like **GNU/Linux**.
 - 📫 How to reach me **mogiegan@gmail.com**